mbakker7/timml/README.md

 TimML requires **Python** 3.6 and can be installed from PyPI.
-The PyPI installation includes compiled versions of the FORTRAN extension for both Windows and MaxOS.
+The PyPI installation includes compiled versions of the FORTRAN extension for both Windows and MacOS.

 **Dependencies:**